pytorch/tutorials/advanced_source/cpp_export.rst

 Loading a TorchScript Model in C++
 =====================================

+.. note:: TorchScript is no longer in active development.

 As its name suggests, the primary interface to PyTorch is the Python programming language.
 While Python is a suitable and preferred language for many scenarios requiring dynamism and ease of iteration, there are equally many